RedPitaya/RedPitaya/doc/developerGuide/software/Ravoltagesig.rst

 Reading analog voltage from slow inputs + graph
 ###############################################

-..
-TODO referenca Reading analog voltage from slow inputs (value)

 In this example we will plot on graph voltage measured on one of Red Pitaya slow analog inputs.
-We take Reading analog voltage from slow inputs (value) as a basis.
+We take Reading analog voltage from slow inputs :ref:`example <ReadAVSI>` as a basis.

 Web UI
 ******